SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 SQreamd
 ~~~~~~~~~~~~~~~~~

-**Comment: What should be the title of this section?
-Is this section "Binding SQreamd to GPU's"?, or is it "Start Running Services?"
-Check the source document.**

 When binding **sqreamd** to GPU's, setting the ``X`` value sets how many GPUs to bind the SQream console with.
 Leaving the ``X`` value blank binds the SQream console to all available GPU’s:

-**Comment: Does "X" appear in the CLI, or is the convention used here to indicate that the user must insert a value?**

 .. code-block:: console